fengjixuchui/rootkit-11/docs/report.md

 The extra features of the rootkit, specifically the remote shell, keylogging, and data exfiltration increase the traces that the rootkit leaves on the system.
 This makes it easier to detect.
-While the ports used are hidden by the rootkit on the infected system, it would be possible to scan the system for open ports from another machine on the same network.
-Furthermore, it would be possible to capture the packets as they left the system and inspect their contents.

 ## Improvements
 To reduce the chance that a rootkit detector will detect changes to kernel